sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 Event consumer removes the record and processes it.
 It then saves the processed entry in event history table; if the event is an alarm, record gets added to alarm table and system LED is updated.
 Both EVENT and ALARM tables are stored under state-db.
-Event consumer then informs log handler(s) to format the log message and send the message to syslog.
+Event consumer then informs log handler to format the log message and send the message to syslog.

 ### 1.2.2 Container
 A new container by name, eventd, is created to hold event consumer logic.